CloudEngineHub/LeRobot-Anything-U-Arm/howtoplay.md

 ---

-# 🤖 Plug-and-Play with Real Robot
+# 🤖 Plug-and-Play with Real Robot with ROS1

 ## 1. Start ROS Core